dagger/dagger/docs/current/cloud/572923-get-started.md

   This Dagger pipeline uses the Dagger Go SDK to test, build and publish a containerized version of the application to a public registry.

   :::info
-  Explaining the details of how this pipeline works is outside the scope of this guide; however, you can find a detailed explanation in the [Dagger Quickstart](../quickstart/730264-publish.mdx).
+  Explaining the details of how this pipeline works is outside the scope of this guide; however, you can find a detailed explanation and equivalent pipeline code for Node.js and Python in the [Dagger Quickstart](../quickstart/730264-publish.mdx).
   :::

-  [TODO: Add pipeline code in other SDKs]

 1. Commit the changes: